GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

 - WooCommerce, when an order is added
 - Microsoft Teams, to receive rich text messages and post in public channels

-We can react to events from external services by adding a webhook that points to some Persisted Query on our website.
+With Gato GraphQL, we can create Persisted Queries that act as webhooks:

+- The Persisted Query is exposed under its own URL, which must be input as the outgoing webhook into the service
-The Persisted Query must interpret the payload, and do something with its data.
+- It must interpret the incoming payload, and do something with its data

+In this recipe, we will provide a webhook to interact with GitHub Actions.